A world-class institute of changemakers in the deaf and signing community.

 When the history and government major from Indiana learned of the chance to make remarks at a national event, he did not hesitate to accept.
 Whited stuck by his decision, even when he learned that more than 100,000 might be listening.
 “In my three years at Gallaudet, I’ve learned to take advantage of such opportunities, and there’s no question that I’m grateful to have the chance to speak,” Whited said, admitting that he did have some jitters before the big day.

 Though Whited represents more than 1,100 undergraduates, he chose to speak “on a personal level,” he said.
 “Ideally, the message those on hand received is that Gallaudet is a place where deafness is not considered a handicap,” Whited said.
-“Ultimately, the goal is that all persons with disabilities are able to feel the same way.”
+“Ultimately, the goal is that all persons with disabilities can feel the same way.”

 Whited’s appearance was broadcast to televisions nationwide by C-SPAN and mentioned on the website of the popular radio show Democracy Now.
 It was also included in a release on PR Newswire, which was picked up by Forbes.com, Yahoo!
 News, EIN news, and other outlets.